By Gwenn Voelckers

 • Travel alone.
 Traveling alone, just like living alone requires the right frame of mind to be successful and enjoyable.
 When people hear about my solo travels, many exclaim, “Oh, you are so brave!”
 I want to respond, “Well, not really.”

 With thoughtful planning and precautions, going it alone can be empowering and exhilarating.
 When was the last time you experienced the freedom to do whatever you wanted to do on your terms, your budget, your time table?
+If taking to the sky in a large commercial plane is something that makes you break out in a sweat, hiring a private jet from Jettly may help ease those nerves.

 In my teens, I relied on my father’s advice when making major purchases.
 When I got married, I relied on husband’s.
 Now, I rely on myself.
 And that’s major.